runarorama/spiceworks-vim/README.markdown

     // @description   My Plugin Description
     // @version       0.1
     // @guid          p-597aa800-9708-012b-81c0-0016353cc494-1233697019
+    // @env           Production
     // ==/SPICEWORKS-PLUGIN==

+Change the `@env` attribute to match the `title` of the environment you set up in swjs.vim.

 Create a file in your project directory for your new plugin.
 Name it 'whatever-your-plugin-name-is.swjs'.
-Make sure that TextMate recognizes it as a spiceworks plugin file (or change the type to be Spiceworks Plugin).
-When you save this plugin using `Option-s` the plugin will also be published out to the server specified in 'swconf'.
+Make sure that Vim recognizes it as a spiceworks plugin file.
+When you save this plugin, the plugin will also be published out to the server specified in the environment selected by `@env`.

 Authors
 =======
 * Shad Reynolds [twitter/shadr](http://twitter.com/shadr), [Shad (Spiceworks)](http://community.spiceworks.com/profile/show/Shad%20(Spiceworks))
 * Justin Perkins
+* Runar Bjarnason